Hi New Britain! We have the latest buzz right here. Let's keep you in the loop and get this morning started right! ☀️

 In today's newsletter:

-Also on today's calendar: Connecting With Spirit: Messages of Love & Hope and 9 more events.
+Also on today's calendar: 2-Day New Britain Estate Sale and 9 more events.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!